-As real estate agents and brokers start somewhere, so there’s never a better time than the present to start building your professional profile.
+There’s never a better time than the present to start building your professional profile.
 Creating a website, social media presence, getting professional portraits taken and attending local events to establish a rapport with residents of a given city are all great steps to take.
 Small details like having business cards with you can show potential clients that you are prepared and organized.

 If you aren’t inclined toward social media, there are people who can help!
 Consider employing the help of a social media expert who can help you build your online presence.
 There are a lot of freelancers looking for work in the world of digital design, and websites like UpWork or Freelancer can help you connect with experienced designers and social media experts.

 In real estate, if you’re not selling property, you’re not making money.
 As you’re getting started in your career, it can be beneficial to set a timeline for the things you’d like to accomplish.
 Whether you choose to outline your ideal first five years or would rather keep things shorter term by planning the first year of your professional career, creating a timeline can be a good way to keep yourself accountable for success.